Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Other Backpacks That’ll Carry Your Kit

 While the seven packs above are my top choices for backpacking bags, there are certainly more out there.
-We’ve been testing packs for almost two decades now, and in that time, a number of excellent alternatives have emerged.
+I’ve been testing packs for more than a decade now, and the line-up below is well worth it if you’re in the market.

 Rating Details